 Have you seen the overall theme yet?
 Have you seen what a “deadwing” really is?
-Well, I’ll leave that for discussion in the final installment tomorrow.
-This second to last song on “Deadwing” is a beautiful ode to the lovers out there—the lovers that never find their love returned.
+Well, I’ll leave that for discussion in the final track.
+This second to last song on “Deadwing” is a beautiful ode to the lovers out there—the lovers that unfortunately never find their love returned to them.
 “Start of Something Beautiful” is rather tragic, actually.
 “I’m going to show the way I feel unless I find you give a damn/ The more I get to know the less I find that I understand”.

 I think even the married couples out there can relate to this song.
-Imagine being incredibly in love with someone else, thinking that a fantasy—-paradise—is finally yours.
+Imagine being incredibly in love with someone else, thinking that a fantasy—-a paradise—is finally yours.
 And then, one day, it all falls apart under your feet.
 You find that you were never really loved.
 You find that you were being used.
 You find that you were foolish to trust in love.
+This does happen, unfortunately.

 The poor soul in this track seems to have this as a trend in his life.
 “Mother lost her looks for you/ Father never wanted you”.
 Sure, he lost the love of his life, but he’s never really been loved, has he?
 Is it something about him?
 Or is it something about the people in his life?
 Again, we always tend to look for the fantasy life, but does it really exist?
 How can it exist with all the hurtful, cruel people out there?

 9. Glass Arm Shattering